 Will taking part affect the level of benefts I currently receive? (e.g. Jobseekers Allowance)

 Unless your circumstances change (e.g. you start working) your benefits payments shouldn’t be affected by taking part in the programme.

 Can I register someone else for the programme?

 Who is funding the Building Bridges programme?

-The Building Bridges programme is jointly funded by the Big Lottery Fund and the European Social Fund.
+The Building Bridges programme is jointly funded by The National Lottery Community Fund and the European Social Fund.

 Which partners are involved in the Building Bridges programme?

 What support is available for people with additional needs (e.g. disabilities)?